 While pranayama is mostly translated as breathing practices it really should be seen in its widest manifestation.
 Prana translates as energy.
 Pranic energy comes from breathing in from the universe and out into the universe.

 The practice involves drawing energy from the abdomen to the brain via the spinal column.
-It is really astounding that thousands of years ago the ancient yogis discovered a way to shift energy from the abdomen to the chest and in doing so alter the nature of our minds.
+Thousands of years ago, the ancient yogis discovered a way to shift energy from the abdomen to the chest.
+In the doing it, it alters the nature of our minds.

-Each week, Flametree has 2 pranayama classes, and one Introduction to Breath Meditation class.
+Each week, Flametree has 2 pranayama classes.
 Classes regularly include techniques such as nadi shodhana (alternate nostril) pranayama, and bhramari.

 Your abdomen is the “stove” of your energy

-During normal breathing, the abdomen lifts up and during exhalation it deflates.
+During normal breathing, the abdomen lifts up.
+During exhalation, it deflates.

-Donna Holleman, in “Dancing The Body Of Light” explains that the abdomen, according to Eastern tradition, is the stove of the body.
-It is the place of energy and it is the place where energy is distributed from and to other parts of the body.
+Donna Holleman, in “Dancing The Body Of Light”, explains that the abdomen, according to Eastern tradition, is the stove of the body.
+It is the place of energy.
+It’s also a place where energy is distributed from and to other parts of the body.

-Donna Holleman explains that because “the abdomen is such a centre of energy, that by watching and cultivating a soft quiet breath, the body can relax and re-tune its energies”.
+Donna says “the abdomen is such a centre of energy, that by watching and cultivating a soft quiet breath, the body can relax and re-tune its energies”.

-It is also possible to practise breathing techniques that quicken the breath into this area and emphasise the exhalation that then helps reenergise the whole body.
+It is also possible to practise breathing techniques that quicken the breath into this area.
+The exhalation then helps reenergise the whole body.

-In our current fast paced world where people are generally working 24/7 and running low on energy with often compromised immune systems, it is no wonder that many have started to practise pranayama as a way to restore energy, and recharge an exhausted body.
+In our current fast paced world, many people are generally working 24/7, and are running low on energy.
+They often also have compromised immune systems.
+So’s it is no wonder that many have started to practise pranayama as a way to restore energy, and recharge an exhausted body.

-But what is perhaps more wonderful about a pranayama practice is how the practice changes brain wave patterns to bring about a state of deep and profound relaxation.
+But what is perhaps more wonderful about a pranayama practice is how the practice changes brain wave patterns.
+In doing so, it brings about a state of deep and profound relaxation.
 Pranayama is a very powerful practice because it is the bridge between the body and the mind.

-The ancient yogis have passed down to us a whole variety of different breathing techniques that help open the door to quietening the chatter in the mind.
+The ancient yogis have passed down to us a whole variety of different breathing techniques.
+In turn, they help open the door to quietening the chatter in the mind.
 In Flametree’s classes, you’ll learn these many techniques.

 Summary of breath meditation options